Just leave the fields blank that you don't want to search

 He has spoken at events at the House of Commons, the House of Lords, the California Chamber of Commerce, the Council of State Governments West, the Industry and Parliament Trust, the Social Market Foundation, the Danube Institute and the Fabian Society.
 He has had written evidence published by the House of Lords Select Committee on Soft Power and the UK’s Influence, and by the Committee on Standards in Public Life report into donations and funding of British political parties.

 Dr Beech provides expert analysis for the print media and has appeared in The Wall Street Journal, The Washington Post, USA Today, The Chicago Tribune, The Times, The Financial Times, The Guardian, Le Figaro, The Globe and Mail and Bloomberg News.
-He has been interviewed in broadcasts for CNBC, Sky News, BBC Parliament, BBC Radio 4 and Radio France International.
+He has been interviewed in broadcasts for CNBC, BBC World Service, Sky News, BBC Parliament, BBC Radio 4, BBC Radio 5Live, and Radio France International.

 He has over a decade of experience in Knowledge Exchange including public policy consultancy.
 He has worked with parliamentarians, think-tanks, trade unionists, businesses, local government officers and journalists.